erwannrousseau.dev

-How to use Shiki 式 Syntax highlighter with NextJS and Tailwind
+How to use Shiki 式 Syntax highlighter with Next.js and Tailwind CSS

 Set Up Your Next.js Project